igorkrupitsky/Phone/README.md

 ![](img/iis_websockets_install.png)

-To setup the allocation, unzip Phone.zip to a C:\inetpub\wwwroot\Phoneon your web server.
+To setup the allocation, unzip Phone.zip to a C:\inetpub\wwwroot\Phone on your web server.
 Open IIS Console and create virtual directory called Phone.

 ## Using the Code